Easy Mandala Art For Kids and Beginners

 Optional Step: Draw Extra Details and Designs

-Use a paint marker, black sharpie, or colored sharpies to add more designs on top of the dried tempera paint.
+Use a paint marker, black Sharpie, or colored Sharpies to add more designs on top of the dried tempera paint.

 Options For Hanging

-1. Use fishing line and hang a mobile
+• Use fishing line and hang a mobile

-2. Prop on small easels.
+• Prop on small easels.

-3. Pin to a board.
+• Pin to a board.

-4. Add to a large doll rod to display multiple in a row.
+• Add to a large doll rod to display multiple in a row.

-Follow us on Pinterest or YouTube for more arts and crafts ideas!
+Follow us on Pinterest, YouTube, Facebook & Flipboard for more free art and craft ideas!

 More Upper Elementary Art Projects

 Display each mandala craft with pride and love what your young artists created.
+Mandalas are the perfect subject matter for beginners to draw, paint and express their creativity.

 Easy Mandala Art Idea